 TFD: You are based in Yorkshire, and proudly state that all of your products are handmade in England.
-However, its often thought that ingredients and manufacturing can be more cost effective when buying from abroad – therefore, why do you feel it is so important to make Betty Hula products in the UK?
+However, it’s often thought that ingredients and manufacturing can be more cost effective when buying from abroad.
+Why do you feel it is so important to make Betty Hula skincare products in the UK?

 LS: All of our products are made in Yorkshire, where we are based.
 Whilst obviously some of the ingredients originate from abroad we feel that it would be not only wrong for the country (and our beliefs) but it would really hinder us in so many ways.

 For example, we were able to launch our dusting powder just two months after the Johnson & Johnson lawsuit about their talc.
 We couldn’t have been so agile had we created this abroad.